Michigan vs. Duke odds, prediction, time: 2026 college basketball picks for Feb. 21 from proven model

 SportsLine's model simulated Duke Blue Devils vs. Michigan Wolverines in the 2026 Edward Jones Capital Showcase on Saturday

-An elite non-conference matchup is on tap Saturday as the No. 3 Duke Blue Devils take on the top-ranked Michigan Wolverines in the nation's capital.
+An elite non-conference matchup is on tap Saturday as the No. 3 Duke Blue Devils take on the top-ranked Michigan Wolverines in the 2026 Edwards Jones Capital Showcase.
 Michigan is 25-1 on the season with its only loss coming to Wisconsin.
 The Blue Devils are 24-2, only falling to Texas Tech and UNC.
 Both programs are projected No. 1 seeds in the latest NCAA Tournament bracketology from CBS Sports.

-Tipoff is set for 6:30 p.m.
+Tipoff in Washington D.C. is set for 6:30 p.m.
 ET.
-The Wolverines are 2.5-point favorites in the latest Michigan vs. Duke odds, while the over/under is 150.5.
+After opening at -1.5, the Wolverines are 2.5-point favorites in the latest Michigan vs. Duke odds, while the over/under is 150.5.
 Before making any Duke vs. Michigan picks, check out the men's college basketball predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your $5+ bet wins: